Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like 'edit_project_wiki_page' or 'create_group_wiki_page'.
-The description lacks context on prerequisites, such as needing an existing page or group permissions, leaving usage unclear.
+No guidance on when to use this tool versus alternatives like create or edit_project_wiki_page.
+The description explicitly says to edit an existing page but does not clarify prerequisites or scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.